 As suggested, the concept of windowed rooms was used in the book, as related to adoptive great grand grandparents, John Dickson (1816 -1878) and Margaret Dickson (Paterson) (1818-1881).
 Both were born, married and died in the Parish of Lesmahagow, in Lanarkshire.
 4

 The transition was not kind to John; he died before the next census, an old man, at 62.
-His widow was still in that Crossford home in 1881.1 Margaret Dickson (Paterson) became paralyzed after John died.
-Their teen aged granddaughter, Mary McKinlay b.1863, who had come under grandparent care, at four, remained.
+His widow was still in the Crossford home in 1881.1 She had become paralyzed shortly after John died.
+Their teen aged granddaughter, Mary McKinlay born 1863, who had come under grandparent care at four, remained in the home.
 She was joined by her infant, Margaret Whitefield.
 Plus, my adoptive great grandfather, James Dickson, and his new wife, Maggie Gemmell.
-Four generations, an invalid and an infant – one room with natural light.
+Four generations – an invalid and an infant – one room with natural light.
 It boggles the mind, and hurts the heart.

 There is more about rooms with window(s) that could be worth the write in genealogies.
-Imagine their dark night, their home allowing scant moonlight, under which, to quietly roll the invalid, change the babe, the midden outdoors, with another long work day, looming.
+Imagine their dark night; their home allowing scant moonlight, under which, to quietly roll the invalid, change the babe, the midden outdoors, and another long work day looming.